 “Try not to kill yourselves, okay?
 We’re down too much as it is.”

-As Darus approached, one of them spun on him, hissing.
+As Daros approached, one of them spun on him, hissing.
 He saw the reason for the hissing a moment later.
 The one who hadn’t hissed—he thought of her as female because she was slightly shorter than the other—was holding the egg.
 They were damned protective of that egg.
 Anyone who got too close to it was liable to come away missing body parts.
 Literally.
-Davin, the one everyone called Kid, even though he was probably thirty, had a finger bitten off the first day.
+Pim, the one everyone called Kid, had a finger bitten off the first day after it was laid.

 The egg appeared out of nowhere about two months ago, a leathery, oblong thing twice the size of a man’s head.
-One of them must have laid it, and speculation as to which one was fierce.
-Along with betting.
-But then, the men and women of the Company bet on everything.
+Speculation as to which one of them had laid it was fierce.
+As was the betting.
+But then, the men and women of Badger Company bet on everything.
 It was their favorite pastime after drinking.

-He stopped, put up his hands.
+Daros stopped, put up his hands.
 “Easy.
-It’s Darus.”
+It’s Sergeant Daros.”

 “Sergeant,” the bigger one said.
-Darus thought of him as Drrod.
+Daros thought of him as Drrod.
 “I did not hear you approach.”
-He had an odd way of pronouncing words, drawing out certain syllables, while compressing others, and his inflection was alien, the emphasis in all the wrong places.
+Drrod had an odd way of pronouncing words, drawing out certain syllables, while compressing others, and his inflection was alien, the emphasis in all the wrong places.